Is my spouse spying on me?

-Some forms of spying aren’t just offensive – they’re illegal.
+Some actions performed by a spying wife, husband, or partner aren’t just offensive – they’re illegal.
 Information a spouse uncovers about you via illegal spying can’t be used against you directly in a divorce action or custody battle.
 However, if the illegally obtained information leads to legal sources of information, and your spouse can cover his or her tracks, then your spouse’s spying could end up hurting you in court.

 The fact that your spouse is spying on you is also a warning sign that your relationship is in serious trouble.

 Your spouse might spy on you for any number of reasons.

 Most commonly, spouses who spy are looking for evidence of an affair.
 But spouses may spy for other reasons as well:

 - A spouse may spy to see if you’re drinking, using drugs, or spending time with people your spouse consider dangerous or a bad influence (such as an ex).

 - A spouse may be concerned that you’re secretly spending more money than you should, or stealing from a family business.